 The return to work and school will probably come as a bit of a shock to the system.
 Early mornings, busy bathrooms, everyone trying to get out of the house at the same time.

 If you have welcomed a puppy into your family during lockdown, plan head for how a return to work and the school run will impact on their routine.
 Think about how you will keep on top of your puppy’s toilet training, and make time for bonding and play.

 It has been harder than usual over the last 12 months to socialise and train puppies.
 However, several dog trainers have come up with some great ways to help you socialise your puppy and introduce them to different sounds, smells and objects at home and in the garden.

 - Here’s a puppy socialisation training video made by clinical animal behaviourist and founder of Lead With Lauren, Lauren Watts.

 - Introduce your puppy to different sounds that they are likely to experience, both in and outside of the home, with the help of this sound therapy programme for dogs.

 Training is an important part of your puppy’s early years development, so you shouldn’t delay signing your puppy up for puppy school.
 As the UK moves out of lockdown, in-person puppy training classes are likely to resume; but in the meantime many dog trainers are running virtual puppy training classes, which you can join from home.

 How to find a good dog trainer

-Unfortunately there are lots of people who claim to be dog trainers but don’t have any qualifications.
+Unfortunately, there are lots of people who claim to be dog trainers but don’t have any qualifications.
 This is because the dog training industry is unregulated.
 Watch this BBC mini film about why more regulation is needed in the pet industry.

 To find a properly qualified dog trainer look for one who is recognised by the Animal Behaviour & Training Council (ABTC).
-The following dog training networks are ABTC-accredited, and only use and promote positive and force-free training techniques:
+The following dog training networks are ABTC-accredited, They only use and promote positive and force-free training techniques: